A Bird's Eye View of Nonlinear System Identification: Further Reading

 Bayma and co-workers proposed a way of analyzing identified NARX polynomial models in the frequency domain, by means of nonlinear output frequency response functions \citep{bay_eal/18}.
 Ferreira and co-workers proposed the simultaneous use of the normalized RMSE, a coherence-based index and the fourth-order cross-cumulant index.
 Such indices are combined to form a scale for model validation \citep{fer_eal/17}.

 An interesting approach to the identification of nonlinear systems is the use of piecewise ARX models, where not only the model parameters but also the model space partitions must be estimated according to some optimality criterion \citep{bar_eal/18}.
 In a similar vein, but using neural-fuzzy models, Liu and co-workers besides the local model parameters and the location of the model partitions, they also estimate the number of partitions \citep{liu_eal/19}.
 Similar problems have been investigated by Barreto and co-workers using self organizing maps and $K$ nearest neighbors algorithms to partition the data \citep{jun_eal/15,bar_sou/16}.
 In particular, in \citep{jun_eal/15} the concept of regional models is used as a model class which falls between global and local models.
+A similar approach which is not limited to local linear models is the Switched NARX or SNARX models.
+The challenge of defining the partitions (switching pattern) and structure selection of the local models has been addressed by Federico Bianchi and co-workers \citep{bia_eal/20,bia_eal/21}.

 Early works on grey-box system identification in the sense treated in this paper include \citep{esk_eal/93,tul/93,boh/94,joh/96}.

 Ribeiro and co-workers have provided insights into the trade-off between the smoothness of the cost function and i)~the memory retention capabilities during training of neural networks \citep{rib_eal/19}, and ii)~the window over which the power of free-run simulation errors is minimized \citep{rib_eal/20}.